 Mathematician and Marriage

-Mary began exchanging letters full of mathematics problems and solutions with William Wallace, also self-taught in mathematics, now editor of a mathematical journal, and later to be Professor of Mathematics at the University of Edinburgh.
+Mary began exchanging mathematics problems and solutions by letter with William Wallace, also self-taught in mathematics.
+Wallace was editor of a mathematical journal and later became Professor of Mathematics at the University of Edinburgh.

 In 1811, age 30, she was awarded a silver medal for her solution to a Diophantine mathematical problem.

 Wallace was a brilliant if relatively unknown mathematician – one of the best in the world at the time.
-He directed Mary towards the style of mathematics pioneered on the continent of Europe, which had diverged from the British school.
+He directed Mary towards the style of mathematics pioneered in continental Europe, which had diverged from the British school.
 Mathematicians such as Leonhard Euler and Joseph Lagrange had made enormous progress using analysis – a purely algebraic approach to calculus.
-Lagrange was proud that his great work of 1788, Analytical Mechanics, did not feature as single diagram – it was pure analysis.
+Lagrange was proud that his great work of 1788, Analytical Mechanics, did not feature a single diagram – it was pure analysis.

 In 1812, age 31, Mary married her cousin Dr. William Somerville, a medical man, Inspector of the Army Medical Board.
 William had spent most of his life overseas and was deeply interested in the natural world.
 On marriage, Mary took the name Mary Fairfax Somerville.